tlozoot/experigen/README.md

 ## Who is it for?
 How can I get help?

-Experigen is for linguists who have basic knowledge of HTML, CSS, and Javascript, and who know the basics of using a web server.
+Experigen is for linguists who have some basic knowledge of HTML, CSS, and Javascript,  who know some of the basics of using a web server, and who know a little bit of R (or for linguists who want to learn these things).
+It's not for linguists who are ''not good with computers''.

 The code is provided as is.
 Turn to your local web expert for help with setting up your experiment.

-If you have fixed anything or added functionality to Experigen, we invite you contribute your code back to the project.
+If you fixed anything or added functionality to Experigen, we invite you contribute your code back to the project.

+## Known limitations

+Experigen does not measure reaction times.

+Experigen requires participants to have a line internet connection.
+There is no offline mode at the moment.

 ## Setup